 Wilson Taylor (13 October 1863 – 28 November 1938) — my great-grandfather, born in Alabama and lived in Morris and Titus Counties, Texas.

 - His wife was His wife was Julia Ann Ellen Stewart., daughter of Walker A. Stewart, whose Stewart genealogy is explored at this link.

 The Lilly May Taylor Family Bible

 William F. Taylor’s Civil War Enlistment paper and his brother James F. Taylor’s Civil War Enlistment paper.
 The brothers served in the same company during the war.

 William F. Taylor’s Civil War Pension File and his brother James F. Taylor’s Civil War Pension File.
 Their widows and children lived near one another in Titus and Morris Counties, Texas.

 The strange case of Francis M. Reeves, first wife of James F. Taylor, from whom he may or may not have been divorced.

-Click on the thumbnail to see the photo.
+Click on the pictures to see the full-size photo.